-The contrast in HOA fees between Leisure World and Laguna Woods Village are a function of the amenities offered by each community, and the differences in perks can be decisive for many prospective residents.
+HOA fees are substantial in both communities because they fund maintenance, landscaping, and more costly amenities such as bus services, multiple golf and other recreational venues, arts and crafts facilities, and around-the-clock security, all of which result in multimillion-dollar operating and development budgets.
+The contrast in HOA fees between Leisure World and Laguna Woods Village is a function of the amenities offered by each community, and the differences in perks can be decisive for many prospective residents.

-Golf, for example, at Leisure World means one nine-hole course.
-The Village has a pro-level course with 27-holes laid out in alternating circuits, as well as a separate nine-hole course.
-Swimming is offered at one pool at Leisure World while there are five at The Village.
-Similarly, more classes, studios and game courts are found in Laguna Woods Village.
+Recreation such as golf, swimming, indoor and outdoor games as well as arts and crafts facilities and a variety of social clubs can be found in both communities.
+But there are significant differences in the details.
+For example, golf at Leisure World Seal Beach means one nine-hole course.
+Laguna Woods Village has a pro-level course with 27-holes laid out in alternating circuits as well as a separate nine-hole course.
+Swimming is offered at one pool at Leisure World Seal Beach while there are five at The Village.
+Similarly, more classes, studios, and game courts are found in Laguna Woods Village.

 Setting and Climate

-For much of the year, night and early morning hours bring in the marine layer of low clouds, fog and moisture that keep the coast damp and cool until midday when the sun and heat burns it off.
-Proximity to the ocean keeps temperatures 10 to 15 degrees cooler than a few miles inland in the summer, and in the winter, keeps nightime temps milder than inland.
+Leisure World Seal Beach is situated on an open coastal plain—along the San Gabriel River—about two miles upstream from the river mouth on the Pacific.
+The protected Bolsa Chica wetlands are just to the south.
+For much of the year, night and early morning hours bring in the marine layer of low clouds, fog, and moisture that keep the coast damp and cool until midday when the sun burns it off.
+Proximity to the ocean keeps temperatures 10 to 15 degrees cooler than a few miles inland in the summer; in the winter, this keeps nighttime temps milder than inland.

 Location and Quality of Life